microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 sequence parallelism, we evaluate convergence with different ZeRO stages.
-DeepSpeed sequence parallelism is a purely system optimization technique that enables training of long sequence Transformer model, thus there is no (negative) on quality of trained models, this assertion is validated through experiments and is shown in Figure 5.
+DeepSpeed sequence parallelism is a purely system optimization technique that enables training of long sequence Transformer model, thus there is no (negative) impact on quality of trained models, this assertion is validated through experiments and is shown in Figure 5.

 <div align="center">